Connect Your Security Tools to Simplify Endpoint Security Management

 Make Endpoint Security Management Easier to Run

 Want endpoint security that stays enforced—not just deployed?
-Explore how Zip’s endpoint security makes protection visible, consistent, and provable across the tools you already use.
+Explore how Zip's endpoint security makes protection visible, consistent, and provable.

 Frequently Asked Questions

-EDR (Endpoint Detection and Response) is software that collects endpoint telemetry and helps teams detect and respond to suspicious activity.
-MDR (Managed Detection and Response) is a service where a third party runs EDR (and often other tools) on your behalf—monitoring alerts, investigating issues, and supporting response.
+EDR (Endpoint Detection and Response) represents software collecting endpoint telemetry enabling teams to detect and respond to suspicious activity.
+MDR (Managed Detection and Response) constitutes a third-party service running EDR and often additional tools, monitoring alerts, investigating issues, and supporting response operations.

-No. Zip works with the tools you already use.
-Jamf and Intune remain your device management platforms, and your EDR (like CrowdStrike) remains your endpoint security tool.
-Zip sits above them as a control plane that shows what’s enforced, keeps controls aligned over time, and delivers proof of coverage when you need it.
+No. Zip works with existing tools without replacing them.
+Jamf and Intune remain device management platforms, and EDR solutions like CrowdStrike continue serving as endpoint security tools.
+Zip operates above them as a control plane showing enforcement status, maintaining control alignment, and delivering coverage proof when needed.

-Zip surfaces drift when a control that was configured correctly stops being consistently enforced across the fleet.
-Instead of relying on periodic spot-checks, Zip shows where posture slips and helps teams address gaps as they appear—so enforcement stays consistent as devices, users, and policies change.
+Zip identifies drift when correctly configured controls cease consistent enforcement across the fleet.
+Rather than relying on periodic spot-checks, Zip reveals where posture slips and helps teams address gaps immediately, maintaining consistent enforcement as devices, users, and policies evolve.

 Get started with Zip